Drakkar-Software/OctoBot-Docs/Configuration/Profile-Configuration.md

 -   **user/profiles/** contains all the [profiles](Profiles.html)
     created and imported in your OctoBot.

-OctoBot\'s web interface allows to easily edit the configuration, however, it is also possible to manually edit configuration files.
+OctoBot's web interface allows to easily edit the configuration, however, it is also possible to manually edit configuration files.
-Please be careful when manually editing them or OctoBot won\'t be able to read them and wont start.
+Please be careful when manually editing them or OctoBot won't be able to read them and wont start.
 Json file are readable and editable using any text editor.